 PS5 GPU Compared to PC GPUs

-For a more quantitative comparison, here is a chart that compares the PS5 GPU to other PC GPUs:
+For a more quantitative comparison, here is a chart that compares the PS5 GPU to other equivalent PC GPUs:

 Specifications and theoretical performance: